Matteomt/MTLogger/README.md

 MTLogger
 ========

-Simple logger module for Node.js, using JSON and text file storage.
+A node.js module for logging using JSON and text file storage.

 Basic usage example:
 ```js